 Reinstatement to Active F-1 Status

-F-1 students that violate the conditions of their visa by not complying with the Department of Homeland Security rules and regulations are considered out-of-status.
-A student who is out-of-status is no longer eligible for F-1 status benefits such as on-campus employment, CPT, and OPT among others.
+F-1 visa students that violate the conditions of their visa by not complying with the Department of Homeland Security rules and regulations are considered out-of-status.
+A student who is out-of-status is no longer eligible for F-1 visa status benefits such as on-campus employment, CPT, and OPT.

 - Traveling out and re-entering the US to re-establish F-1 status will affect practical training eligibility.
-Student must re-accumulate one academic year as full-time enrollment to qualify for either curricular or optional practical training.
+Student must re-accumulate one academic year as full-time enrollment to qualify for either Curricular Practical Training (CPT) or Optional Practical Training (OPT).

 - Working without authorization is a violation of your status that CANNOT be corrected through reinstatement.
 You can only regain status by departing and re-entering the US.

-- Failure to maintain full-time status throughout the academic semester (i.e. dropping a course in the middle of the semester or enrolling less than full-time without an approved Reduced Course Load-RCL).
+- Failure to maintain full-time status throughout the academic semester (i.e. dropping a course in the middle of the semester or enrolling less than full-time without an approved Reduced Course Load)

-- Working off-campus without proper authorization or working beyond the conditions allowed for on-campus employment.
+- Working off-campus without authorization or working beyond the conditions allowed for on-campus employment

-- Failure to extend I-20 before the expiration deadline.
+- Failure to extend I-20 before the I-20 Program End Date deadline

 Under federal regulation, an F-1 student is only eligible for reinstatement if all of the following conditions apply: